opallab/cs886-winter-2025/README.md

 + Project Source Code: Please put your source code into github and include a link in your project writeup.
 On the github page, please document exactly how to run your source code.

+## Publish Your Project
+Although not required for the course, keep in mind that I am more than happy to help you publish your final project.
+For example, in CS886 2024, Robert Wang published his final project at [NeurIPS 2024](https://nips.cc/virtual/2024/poster/95519).

 ## Presentations
 Each student will be doing 2 presentations in the term.
 Each presentation will be about 40 to 50 minutes long plus questions.